Next Article: What is a Life Estate?

 What is a “Fee Simple” interest in real property?

-- Fee Simple Absolute – Fee simple absolute ownership means that all interests in the property are transferred.
+Fee simple ownership that has no limitations or conditions is known as Fee Simple Absolute.
+Fee simple absolute ownership means that all interests in the property are transferred.
 There is no limitation or conditions attached to the transfer.

 - Fee Simple Defeasible – Fee simple defeasible ownership means that a condition (or multiple conditions) is/are attached to a transfer of the property.
-This means that if a certain event occurs, the transfer is undone and the property either reverts back to the original owner or to a third party.
+The deed will include language directing that if a certain event occurs, the transfer of the property from the prior owner to the current owner is undone and the property either reverts back to the original owner or to an identified third party.
 This brings up the concept of a reversion interest in the transferor or his/her heirs or assigns.
 We explain this concept in the context of termination of an interest in a life estate.

 - Fee Simple Subject to Condition Subsequent – This type of fee simple ownership places a specific condition in the transfer of ownership.
-If this condition occurs or fails to occur, a future interest hold (the interest holder at the time of the condition’s trigger) has the option to void or terminate the transfer of ownership.
-On many accounts, this is simply another name for fee simple determinable, except that the conditions specifically occur subsequent to transfer and carry on the future interest holders.
+If this condition occurs or fails to occur, a future interest holder (the interest holder at the time of the condition’s trigger) has the option to void or terminate the transfer of ownership.
+This type of fee simple grants additional rights in the grantee of the land, rather than the grantor.
+That is, the current holder of the land can undo the transaction (and likely recover any amounts paid for the property) upon the occurrence of a specific condition.

 - Example: Tom transfers property to Ann under the condition that it always be used for residential purposes.
 If the land is ever used for anything other than residential purposes, it reverts back to Tom (or his heirs).